 Who can enroll in this program?

-Although the Online BA in Ayurveda Wellness is primarily designed with transfer students in mind, the program is also open to students who have never attended college.
-Students entering with at least 62 credits can graduate through our BA in Ayurveda Wellness (BAAW) program on its own.
+Although the Online BA in Ayurveda Wellness and Integrative Health is primarily designed with transfer students in mind, the program is also open to students who have never attended college.
+Students entering with at least 62 credits can graduate through our BA in Ayurveda Wellness and Integrative Health on its own.
 Students with fewer than 62 college credits (even zero credits) are welcome to enroll as well, but in order to graduate with an online BA from MUM they will need to enroll simultaneously in our Online BA in Liberal Arts

 to pick up additional coursework.

-What can I do with a degree in Ayurveda Wellness?
+What can I do with a degree in Ayurveda Wellness and Integrative Health?

 This program offers both an accredited degree in Ayurveda and also a certification — recognized by both NAMA and Health Freedom States — to act as an Ayurveda Wellness Consultant.
 This will allow you to practice freely in the 10 existing Health Freedom States